Among some of the crappiest social media advice spewed on the internet is around how to create Facebook group engagement posts.

 If you’ve never made group posts like this and you’re used to seeing your posts flop dead in the water, get ready to be surprised, you budding marketician, you! 🔮

 Keen to learn more about creating content for Facebook groups?
 And/or – do you want to become a social media manager like me?
-If so get on the waitlist for my upcoming S.W.A.N.
-Transformation Marketing Strategy Academy. 🦢
+If so get on the waitlist for my upcoming digital course, The S.W.A.N.
+Transformation Marketing Agency! 🦢

-I will show you everything you need to learn to set yourself up and do the work.
-Sign-up below to get on the waitlist for the free handbook to find out more about it before it launches!
+I will show you everything you need to learn to set yourself up as a social media freelancer or agency and do the work.
+Sign-up below to get on the waitlist for the free handbook on my unique S.W.A.N. strategy to find out more about it before it launches!

 Second, join my own Facebook community, Marketing For Creative & Unconventional Women.
 It’s where I help creative women overcome their imposter syndrome and learn to kick-ass with their marketing to fund their DREAMS!